 If the tenant then does not go the landlord will have to instruct the Baliff using Court Form N325 and pay £110

-Landlords should note that the use of a section 21 notice is purely to obtain possession of a landlord residential investment property it cannot be used to reclaim unpaid rent.
-A landlord that are looking to reclaim unpaid rent will either need to take a separate action through the small claims court or should start an ordinary fault based possession claim.
+Landlords should note that the use of a Section 21 Notice is purely to obtain possession of a landlord residential investment property it cannot be used to reclaim unpaid rent.
+A landlord that are looking to reclaim unpaid rent will either need to take a separate action through the small claims court or should start an ordinary Fault Based Possession under Section 8.

 FORMS FOR LETTING PROPERTY